Autognorics/AI-Paradox/README.md

 So, until AI learns how to accidentally invent microwave popcorn, fall in love with an idea, or have a shower thought that changes the world—it stays in the uncanny valley, waving at us from the other side of the spontaneous spark.

- B.)  The Caveman in the Box Theory
+ B.)  The Caveman in the Box Theory:
 Imagine sticking someone in a box and seeing if they invent algebra, language, or maybe just start humming out of boredom.
 That’s the spirit of this thought experiment.
 Lawsin sets up four boxed scenarios to explore how awareness and knowledge sprout—or don’t—when you remove all the usual inputs.
 It’s less reality TV and more cognitive Survivor.

 Box 1: Baby Caveman, Zero Stimulus Edition This little guy’s tucked inside a high-tech cradle.
 He’s nourished but gets zero sensory input.
 So while his body grows, his brain sits there like “uh… hello?”
 With no data to chew on, he never learns, never thinks, and never ponders why the universe exists—or even what a “universe” is.